Community of Writers

-The Community of Writers is a writers' conference held each summer in Olympic Valley, California.
-Founded in 1969, it is the oldest annual writers' conference on the West Coast of the United States.
+Founded in 1969 the Community of Writers is a writers' conference held each summer in Olympic Valley, California.
 The Community of Writers is a nonprofit 501(c)(3) organization and has a governing Board of Directors.

 History

 The Community of Writers was founded by novelist Oakley Hall and writer Blair Fuller in 1969.
 Its first conference was held in August 1970 in the lodges of the ski area; to this day, panels, talks, staff readings and workshops take place in off-season ski lodge facilities.
-It was originally staffed by San Francisco writers including David Perlman, Walter Ballenger, Barnaby Conrad and John Leggett, the latter two of whom went on to found, respectively, the Santa Barbara Writers Conference and the Napa Valley Writers Conference.
+It was originally staffed by San Francisco writers including David Perlman, Walter Ballenger, Barnaby Conrad, and John Leggett, the latter two of whom went on to found, respectively, the Santa Barbara Writers Conference and the Napa Valley Writers Conference.

-In December 2003, the organization changed its name to the Community of Writers at Squaw Valley, in response to some Native Americans’ and others’ belief that in some contexts the term “squaw” is derogatory.
-The Board decided it was best to change to name so that the word Squaw Valley referred to the place name only, to distance itself from any historical controversy or discomfort with the word.
-By 2021, the organization had shortened its name to Community of Writers and switched to calling the valley Olympic Valley.
+The organization was originally known as Squaw Valley Community of Writers, reflecting the name of the area at the time it was founded.
+In December 2003, the Board of Directors voted to change the organization’s name to The Community of Writers at Squaw Valley to clarify that the term "Squaw Valley" referred to the location only, as the word "squaw" was seen as a racially derogatory term by some.
+By 2021, the organization had shortened its name to Community of Writers and switched to calling the valley Olympic Valley when the locality itself did.